kazuho/draft-kazuho-quic-address-bound-token/draft-kazuho-quic-shared-cc.md

 reestablishing the connections using the same server name.

-To resolve these issues, this document defines a QUIC transport parameter that expands the scope of the token from the name of the server to an union of the name and the server's address tuple.
+To resolve these issues, this document defines a QUIC transport parameter that expands the scope of the token from the server name to a union of the server name and the server's address tuple.

 When sending a token, a server would embed an identifier of the congestion controller associated to the connection.
-Then, when it accepts a new connection using the advertised token, associates the new connection to the existing congestion controller by using the identifier found in the provided token.
-Once the server succeeds in associating the new connection to the existing congestion controller, it can skip address validation, slow-start phase, and use the congestion controller for distributing bandwidth between both the old and the new connecion.
+Then, when accepting a new connection using the advertised token, the server associates the new connection to the existing congestion controller by using the identifier found in the provided token.
+Once the server succeeds in associating the new connection to the existing congestion controller, it can skip address validation and slow-start phase for the new connection, as well as using the congestion controller for distributing bandwidth between the old and the new connection.

-Even when there is no existing connection, sharing the tokens between different server names raises the chance of the server receiving a token that has not yet expired, thereby improving the odds of skipping address validation and reusing the information of the path, such as the estimated round-trip time and the bandwidth.
+Even when there is no existing connection, sharing the tokens between different server names raises the chance of the server receiving a token that has not yet expired, thereby improving the odds of skipping address validation and reusing the information of the path, such as the estimated round-trip time or the bandwidth.

 ## Notational Conventions